KS-ETHDenver2023/zkbob-direct-deposit/README.md

 ## Smart contract architecture 📏

-The gola for our project was to add, thanks to **zkBob**, the possibility of carrying out anonymous transactions, via a stablecoin, on an EVM chain.
+The goal for our project was to add, thanks to **zkBob**, the possibility of carrying out anonymous transactions, via a stablecoin, on an EVM chain.
 **zkBob** is currently deployed on the **Polygon** ecosystem, which we particularly appreciate thanks to its infrastructure and the quality of resources for developers and users.

 We relied on the [zkbob documentation](https://docs.zkbob.com/).